Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworld/helloworldintro.md

 ---
 id: helloworldintro
 title: Your First Networked Game "Hello World"
-description: Tutorial that explains creating a project, installing the Netcode for Gameobjects package, and creating the basic components for your first networked game.
+description: Tutorial that explains creating a project, installing the  Netcode for GameObjects package, and creating the basic components for your first networked game.
 ---

 A "Hello World" program is a computer program that outputs or displays the message "Hello, World!".
 Normally it is  the first program written by people learning to code.
 It  is also  used as a sanity test to make sure that a computer language is correctly installed, and that the operator understands how to use it.

-This "Hello World" tutorial walks you through creating a project, installing the Netcode for Gameobjects (Netcode) package, and creating the basic components for your first networked game.
+This "Hello World" tutorial walks you through creating a project, installing the  Netcode for GameObjects (Netcode) package, and creating the basic components for your first networked game.

 ## Requirements